mrauhu/web-typography-standards/readme.txt

 == Description ==

-The plugin implements advanced rules of screen typography into Worpdress site.
+The plugin implements advanced rules of web typography into Worpdress site.
 For features list see description of [Muravjev Typograph](http://translate.google.com/translate?hl=ru&sl=ru&tl=en&u=http%3A%2F%2Fmdash.ru%2Frules.html).

 For best performance we recommend to use plugin in conjunction with any Cache plugin.